webcompat/webcompat.com/CONTRIBUTING.md

 ### Configuring The Server

-To test issue submission, you need to create a repository on github.
-Let's assume your username is `miketaylr`.
+To test issue submission, you need to create a repository on GitHub.
 Create a new repository make note of the name.
 For example, the user `miketaylr` has created a repository called "[test-repo](https://github.com/miketaylr/test-repo)" for this purpose.

 ``` bash
 # set up config.py, filling in appropriate secrets and pointers to repos